learningdebunked/SystemDesignFundamentals/README.md

                                   ** Atomic writes are also known as cursor stability.
 In atomic writes we express code in terms of atomic operations
                                   ** Implemented by taking an exclusive lock on the object when it is read so that no transaction can read it until the update is applied
+                                  ** Explicit locking : Application to explicitly lock objects that are going to be updated so that when T1 is on T2 is forced to wait
+                                  ** Automatically detecting lost updates : Alternative is to allow the transactions to execute in parallel and if
+                                     Transaction manager detects a lost update, abort the transaction and force it to retry its read->modify->write cycle
+                                  ** Postgre SQL's repeatable read , Oracle's Serializable and SQL Server's snapshot isolation -> Automatically detect when a lost update has occured and abort transactions ** MySQL's with Inno DB repetable read doesn't detect lost updates ** For Lost update detection it doesn't require application code to use any special database feature

+                       ** Compare and Set :
+                                  ** In DB Engines that don't provide transactions ** Purpose of this operation is to avoid lost updates by allowing an update to happen only if the va;ue has not changed since you last read it.
+If the current value doesn't match what you previously read the update has no effect and the read modify write cycle must be retried